 “Our eager readers are now really looking forward to getting stuck into their new books!”

 The 20th annual World Book Day took place on Thursday 2nd March to celebrate authors, illustrators and books, and to get more children reading.

-Karen Armstrong, Regional Sales and Marketing Director adds: “Reading is such an important skill, as well as being great fun, so we are delighted to be making this donation to support Gorebridge Primary School.
+Kirsty McGill, Regional Sales and Marketing Director adds: “Reading is such an important skill, as well as being great fun, so we are delighted to be making this donation to support Gorebridge Primary School.

 “It’s a great example of the way we are committed to supporting schools and other local organisations within the communities in which we build our new homes.
 We hope the children really enjoy these new books!”